automatika-robotics/roboml/README.md

 pip install .
 ```

-### For vision models support
+## For vision models support

 If you want to utilize detection and tracking using Vision models from the MMDetection library, you will need to install a couple of dependancies as follows:

-- Install roboml using the vision flag:
+- Install RoboML using the vision flag:

   `pip install roboml[vision]`